bgroveben/codeforvegas.org/README.md

 ###How do I publish my changes?

 You just need to push what you did to the gh-pages branch.
-I usually do this:
+You can use:

+`rake deploy`

+Or do it manually:

 `git push origin master:gh-pages`